Plugable UD-3900 Dual Display Universal Docking Station

 What’s in the Box

-The Plugable UD-3900 comes with a four-amp, five-volt power supply; a USB 3.0 Type-A male to Type-B male cable; a passive DVI-to-VGA port adapter; a quick-install guide; and a drivers CD.
+The Plugable UD-3900 comes with a four-amp, five-volt power supply; a USB 3.0 Type-A male to Type-B male cable; a passive DVI-to-VGA port adapter; and a quick-install guide.

 WINDOWS VERSION COMPATIBILITY: